 - Regular income payments are assessed separately

-- Joint accounts may need to be separated for clarity
+- Joint accounts and pensions may need to be separated for clarity

 Property and Land: